ibm-cloud-architecture/refarch-eda/docs/kafka/producers.md

 The producer code does the following steps:

 * define producer properties
-* create a producer
+* create a producer instance
-* send event records and get resulting metadata
+* send event records and get resulting metadata.

 Producers are thread safe.
 The send() operation is asynchronous and returns immediately once record has been stored in the buffer of records, and it is possible to add a callback to process the broker acknowledgement.